 Nothing feels more like the arrival of summer than cooking seasonal, delicious food for a group of close friends and family.
 However, you don’t need to break the bank to host a great party, and you certainly don’t need access to a big yard or a fancy grill to throw an appropriate Memorial Day celebration.
-Some of the best BBQ-esqe/holiday celebrations I’ve experienced were thrown together at the last-minute, and for a very reasonable price.
-Your Memorial Day celebration could be a festive picnic arranged for a small group, or a full on potluck style cookout in a nearby park with friends.
-However you choose to celebrate Memorial Day this year, we’ve got tips and recipes to help you plan a perfect afternoon celebration on the cheap.
+Some of the best BBQ-esque/holiday celebrations I’ve experienced were thrown together at the last minute, and for a very reasonable price.
+Your Memorial Day celebration could be a festive picnic arranged for a small group, or a full-on potluck style cookout in a nearby park with friends.
+However you choose to throw a Memorial Day party this year, we’ve got tips and recipes to help you plan a perfect afternoon celebration on the cheap.

 My favorite big batch to serve at a holiday cookout is by far a pitcher of Sangria (for a summer celebration, white is the way to go).
 But when hosting on a budget it’s prudent not to blow your budget on booze.
 My rule of thumb is that I like to offer guests one seasonally themed cocktail, which is then supplemented by a case of beer or a few bottles of wine that other guests may bring over.